rjmarques/something-of-the-day/README.md

 ## Postgres DB

-Before we run our app we need to initialize the DB with the schema and tables the app needs to access.
+Before we run our app, we need to initialize the DB with the schema and tables the app needs to access.
 The _heroku_db_url_, that was outputed when we ran `terraform apply`, follows the typical PG URL normally use to connect to a PG datase.
 That is, `postgres://user:password@host:5432/database_name`.

 Using this URL we should now initialize the DB with the app's schema.
 The latter are available at: